Not using the DNS from your ISP is always a good practice and here is why.

 - Open

-Basic Settings
+Basic Settings > Network

 - Add the DNS servers under

-.
-On Tomato Advanced, change DNS Server
+Static DNS.
+On Tomato Advanced, change DNS Server to Manual first.

 pfSense